kekyo/screw-up/README.md

 ## Installation

-Install as a `devDependencies` since Screw-UP does not require any runtime code.
+Install as a `devDependencies` since screw-up does not require any runtime code.

 ```bash
 npm install --save-dev screw-up